AIoT-MLSys-Lab/AIoT-Survey/README.md

-# A collection of survey, research papers, open-source resources, and research seminars of AIoT (Artificial Intelligence of Things)
+# A collection of survey, research papers, benchmarks, open-source resources, and seminars of AIoT (Artificial Intelligence of Things)

 Papers selected from the following conferences:
 - mobile computing conferences (MobiCom/MobiSys/SenSys/UbiComp)